 However, it is also important to note that even if a financial affidavit displays a deficit or surplus the court is given broad discretion when determining the needs and ability of each spouse.
 For instance, evidence of infidelity, length of the marriage, age of each party, health of each party, standard of living established during the marriage, income and earning capacity of each party, and contribution to the marriage.
 Therefore, it is critical not only to determine your financial needs but also the remaining factors available to the court for consideration when determining an alimony award.

-Although determining an individual’s need for alimony may seem confusing; this is where the assistance of a knowledgeable Pensacola Divorce Attorney will become your greatest asset.
+Although determining an individual’s need for alimony may seem confusing; this is where the assistance of a knowledgeable attorney will become your greatest asset.
 We will be able to dissect your specific needs, your spouse’s ability to pay, determine if you have an argument for alimony, and ensure you are properly educated in the alimony process and determination.
-Contact a Pensacola Divorce Attorney today to discuss your need of alimony in relation to your divorce proceedings.
+Contact a lawyer today to discuss your need of alimony in relation to your divorce proceedings.